cornell-ece2300/ece2300-docs/docs/ece2300-lab1p1-display.md

-Lab 1.1: Five-Bit Numeric Display Simulation
+Lab 1.1: Five-Bit Numeric Display (Code and Simulation)
 ==========================================================================

 Lab 1 is a warmup designed to give you experience designing,